highchair/artinruins-com/_property/lederer-building-pvd.md

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_

-317-321 Westminster: **Blackstone Hotel**, later Kent Hotel (1911): Clarke,, Howe & Homer, architects.
+317-321 Westminster: **Blackstone Hotel**, later Kent Hotel (1911): Clarke, Howe & Homer, architects.
 5-story, red-brick-sheathed building with mid-20th-century storefront; 3-bay facade with tripartite double-hung sash windows with quoin-and-keystone stone surrounds in each bay on second through fifth stories; elaborate stone modillion cornice.

 A modest hotel until 1976, the Blackstone has since been vacant.
 A handsome structure despite its modern storefront, it is a highlight of the north side of Westminster Street between Mathewson and Moulton Streets.